cmiller9851-wq/scl-v2-prototype/README.md

-Great — here’s a clean, human‑readable Quick Start section you can drop straight into the README.
-It keeps your architecture intact but speaks like a real engineer onboarding another engineer.

----

-🚀 Quick Start: Initializing the SCL_Kernel with Your L0 Identity Weights
+Quick Start: Initializing the SCL_Kernel with Your L0 Identity Weights

 This section walks a new operator through the minimum steps required to bring the SCL_Kernel online with your defined L0 identity layer.
 Everything here is practical, explicit, and free of protocol‑speak.